 TerassiBAR (Porthaninkatu 9), breakfast bar/ cozy lounge; bar drinks, coffees and teas, snacks, free WiFi.

-CLOSED: Hugos Room (Iso Roobertinkatu 3, Punavuori), stylish gay cocktail lounge, food, summer terrace; mbar (Mannerheimintie 22-24), internet café/bar, coffee/ snacks; evening DJs.
+CLOSED: G Lounge Skybar (Simonkatu 8), gay-friendly rooftop bar/ lounge and sun terrace, dancing until 4am; Hugos Room (Iso Roobertinkatu 3, Punavuori), stylish gay cocktail lounge, food, summer terrace; mbar (Mannerheimintie 22-24), internet café/bar, coffee/ snacks, DJ evenings.

 Sex & Saunas